-- url (string) URL to send. - method (string) HTTP method to use. - headers (dict) dictionary of headers to send. - cookies (dict) dictionary of cookies to attach to this request. - meta (dict) dictionary that contains arbitrary metadata for this request.
+- url (string) URL to send. - method (string) HTTP method to use. - headers (dict) dictionary of headers to send. - cookies (dict) dictionary of cookies to attach to this request. - meta (dict) dictionary that contains arbitrary metadata for this request, the keys must be bytes and the values must be either bytes or serializable objects such as lists, tuples, dictionaries with byte type items.